marcows/osm-diaries-toc/README.md

 language dependent comments link text.
 So it doesn't work if switching the website language.
 In this case, all comments will appear to be new again.

-To use this script in Firefox, you first need to install the Greasemonkey plugin for Firefox.
+To use this script in a web browser, you first need to install one of these
-To use it in Chrome, you need to install Tampermonkey.
+extensions:

+  * Greasemonkey
+  * Tampermonkey
+  * Violentmonkey